Vaelatern/necessary-evil/README.markdown

 Making a client request is very simple:

-    (xml-rpc/rpc-call "http://example.com/rpc" :system.listMethods)
+    (xml-rpc/rpc-call "http://example.com/rpc" :hello "World")

-This will either return a clojure data structure (for example you might expect a vector of strings here if this was the python implement here).
-If there is a fault, a `necessary-evil.methodresponse.Fault` record will be returned in its place.
+This will either return a clojure data structure or, if there is a fault, a `necessary-evil.methodresponse.Fault` record.
+For the example above, you might expect something like `"Hello, World!"` to be returned.

 ### xml-rpc mappings